lukeswitz/DragonSync-Meshtastic/README.md

 2. **Install Dependencies:**

+   Most of what is needed is included in DragonOS/WarDragon.
 Ensure you have Python 3 installed.
 Then, install the required packages:

    ```bash
    pip install -r requirements.txt